Find the equation of the asymptote and indicate th... | Channels for Pearson+

 Next

-Find the equation of the asymptote and indicate the foci after graphing the hyperbola (x+1)
+Find the equation of the asymptote and indicate the loci after graphing the hyperbola x

 2